torrewk/Python-Jax-Fast-Stokesian-Dynamics/README.md

 source ~/.bashrc
 ```
 Note that, if cuda is installed in a different location than '/usr/local/', you need to modify the lines above accordingly.

+## License

+This project is licensed under the Apache License, Version 2.0.
+See the `LICENSE` file for the full terms and conditions.
+For a concise summary, refer to `LICENSE_SHORT`.